toeverything/AFFiNE/packages/templates/src/AFFiNE-beta-0.5.4.md

 AFFiNE is **feature-rich** - offering a wide-range of _blocks_ that _empower_ your docs

-AFFiNE is **privacy focussed** - with a local-first approach, keep control of your data
+AFFiNE is **privacy focused** - with a local-first approach, keep control of your data

 AFFiNE is **open**\-**source** - you can check us out on[GitHub: toeverything/AFFiNE](https://github.com/toeverything/affine)